AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 *Alternative 1* controls the number of pairs of phasing rounds that are performed by AlphaPhase1.1 on the high-density group.
 The minimum for this number is 2 and the maximum is 30::

   = BOX 1: Input Files ================================================================
-  PedigreeFile                        ,MyPedrigree.txt
+  PedigreeFile                        ,Pedrigree.txt
-  GenotypeFile                        ,MyGenos.txt
+  GenotypeFile                        ,Genos.txt
-  TrueGenotypeFile                    ,MyTrueGenos.txt
+  TrueGenotypeFile                    ,TrueGenos.txt
   = BOX 2: Sex Chromosome =============================================================
   SexChrom                            ,No
   = BOX 3: SNPs =======================================================================